 By enrolling in this course, each student assumes the responsibilities of an active participant in UMBC's scholarly community in which everyone's academic work and behavior are held to the highest standards of honesty.
 Cheating, fabrication, plagiarism, and helping others to commit these acts are all forms of academic dishonesty, and they are wrong.

 All assignments and exams in the course are expected to be your INDIVIDUAL work.
-You may discuss assignments, but any help you receive, must be documented.
-With each program, you will submit a readme.txt file.
-At the beginning of this file, you must include a comment indicating the sources you used (excluding course staff and text) and the type of help you received from each.
+You may discuss assignments with anyone.
+Any help you receive, however, must be documented.
+At the beginning of each program you must include a comment indicating the sources you used while working on it (excluding course staff and text) and the type of help you received from each.
 If you received no help, say so.
-Failure to include this comment at the top of your readme.txt will result in your program being returned ungraded.
+Failure to include this comment at the top of your program will result in your program being returned ungraded.

 The class web page: http://www.csee.umbc.edu/~olano/435 (This syllabus online, where you can follow all of the following links).
 Important announcements and updates will be made to this class web page throughout the semester.
 I will announce at the beginning of class if I make a significant change or addition.